angeloashmore/prismic-toolbar-issue-66-repro/README.md

    npm run dev
    ```

+1. Open the Prismic repo by navigating to `<http://localhost:3000/admin>` and add a Preview URL for `http://localhost:3000/api/preview`.

-1. In the Prismic repo, create a page to preview.
+1. Create a page to preview.
 The repository will include a basic Page Custom Type.

 1. Preview the document.